 Remember when we told you that planning is a vital part of social media marketing?
-It’s time to put that into practice with your social media strategy.
+Now it’s time to put that into practice with your social media strategy.

-If you’ve been following our blog series then hopefully you’ve already created some S.M.A.R.T. goals for your business and you’ve performed a social media audit, pinpointing and assessing your core audience.
+If you’ve been following our blog series then hopefully you’ve already created some S.M.A.R.T. goals for your business.
+As well as this, you’ll have performed a social media audit, pinpointing and assessing your core audience.

-Now it’s time to whip up the perfect strategy to start building your community and increase your social media reach.
+Next, it’s time to whip up the perfect strategy to start building your community and increasing your social media reach.